-5 Tips for a Better Human Machine Interface (HMI)
+5 Tips for Designing a Better HMI Screen

 Tags: Controls & DAQ

-3) Be Consistent When Placing Navigation and Control Buttons on the Screen
+3. Be Consistent When Placing Navigation and Control Buttons on the HMI Screen

-5) Listen to the Operator when Designing the Screen
+5. Listen to the Operator when Designing the HMI Screen

 This is a tough one, but the operator is the person who will be using this on a day-to-day basis and if you want the project to be truly successful, get his or her input.
-They usually aren’t the decision makers, but operators will often provide feedback to management once the project is delivered, and if he is complaining about the interface, that may impact their willingness to call you for the next opportunity.
+Although they might not hold decision-making authority, their input is extremely valuable.
+Operators will often provide feedback to management once the project is delivered, and if they are complaining about the interface, that may impact their willingness to call you for the next opportunity.

 While these guidelines are not rigidly fixed, and this list doesn’t cover every possible aspect, following these 5 tips can noticeably elevate the visual appeal and professionalism of your application, leading to long-term client relationships.